indiqusdocs/apiculus/docs/Subscribers/ToolsandUtilities/ManagingInstanceandVolumeSnapshots.md

 ![Managing Instance and Volume Snapshots](img/ManagingInstanceandVolumeSnapshots1.png)

-To revert the Instance to the snapshot point, click the icon present at the right corner before the delete icon, or also you can click on the snapshot name and then click the **REVERT INSTANCE** button.
+To revert the Instance to the snapshot point, click the icon present in the right corner before the delete icon, or also you can click on the snapshot name and then click the **REVERT INSTANCE** button.

 ![Managing Instance and Volume Snapshots](img/ManagingInstanceandVolumeSnapshots2.png)